drandrewthomas/Odroid_Go_thermal_IR_camera/README.md

 The Wiki page for a 16x2 I2C LCD project contains details of how to connect an I2C module to the Go header: [https://wiki.odroid.com/odroid_go/arduino/09_16x2lcd_i2c](https://wiki.odroid.com/odroid_go/arduino/09_16x2lcd_i2c)

-The 3D printed case can also be downloaded from Thingiverse: [https://www.thingiverse.com/thing:3648653](https://www.thingiverse.com/thing:3648653)
+The front facing 3D printed case can also be downloaded from Thingiverse: [https://www.thingiverse.com/thing:3648653](https://www.thingiverse.com/thing:3648653)

+And the rear facing 3D printed case can also be downloaded from MyMiniFactory: [https://www.myminifactory.com/object/3d-print-odroid-go-thermal-infrared-ir-camera-ideal-for-covid-coronavirus-screening-122446](https://www.myminifactory.com/object/3d-print-odroid-go-thermal-infrared-ir-camera-ideal-for-covid-coronavirus-screening-122446)